AgentCreator/Pytisto/README.md

 even tho python's builtin ```unittest``` framework wins by a very small amount in the 3 tests, ```Pytisto``` wins in all the others!

 **these benchmarks are inconsistent, so you may find different results (I don't think the difference may be bigger then a second)*

+**with the third benchmark you may get vastly different results.
+I have no idea why, but sometimes it is 8.238 s and 9.124 s, and sometimes it is 13.237 s and 15.197 s.*